sapics/ip-location-api/README.md

 When you need only geographic coordinates, please set "ILA_FIELDS=latitude,longitude".
 You need to create a database for each configuration.
+After v2.0.0, the database is created at initial running (which takes some seconds), and auto update with `ILA_AUTO_UPDATE` which update twice weekly with default setting.
 The database is created by following CLI

 ```bash